 - microRNAs and their functions in parasitic nematodes (Britton, Devaney)

-Awarded or expected 1st class or high upper 2nd class BSc degree (or equivalent).
+Awarded or expected First-class or high Upper Second-class BSc degree (or equivalent).

 English Language requirements for applicants whose first language is not English.